Australia's COVID-19 Delta outbreak worsens despite Sydney lockdown - Up News Info

 “That’s the number we need to get as close to zero as possible,” Berejiklian said during her daily televised briefing.
 “It is really up to us.
 The health expert advice will be based on what those numbers look like.
 I can’t be clearer than that.”

-Berejiklian said a majority of Monday’s cases were family members or close friends of already infected persons, and pleaded with residents to comply with lockdown rules, which were tightened over the weekend.
+Berejiklian said most of Monday’s cases were family members or close friends of already infected people, and pleaded with residents to comply with lockdown rules, which were tightened over the weekend.

 Total infections in the outbreak are nearing 700, less than a month since the first was detected in mid-June.
 Sixty-three people are in hospital, with 18 in intensive care, officials said, while a woman in her 90s became the country’s first COVID-19 fatality this year.